from "The Telecommunications Mosaic: An Introduction to the Information Age" by Robert N. E. Haughton

 Outside of the British Commonwealth countries and the United States, few telephone authorities honour the memory of Bell and fewer still concede that he brought forth his invention in Canada in 1874.
 The United States generally lays claim to the position that the telephone was invented in Boston by Bell on March 10, 1876.

-A writer named Chin Hoo declared some years ago in the Peking Gazette that the telephone was invented in the year 968, by the distinguished philosopher Kung Foo Whing.
+· ChinaA writer named Chin Hoo declared some years ago in the Peking Gazette that the telephone was invented in the year 968, by the distinguished philosopher Kung Foo Whing.· England

 "Suppose one were to speak near a movable metal plate, so flexible as: not to lose any of the vibrations produced by the voice, and that this plate should alternately establish and interrupt communications with a battery, you might 'have at a distance another plate, which would produce at the same time the same vibrations."

 A German, Philipp Reis, came very close to giving the world the telephone in 1860.
 His apparatus was first shown at a meeting of the Physical Society of Frankfurt.
-Reis believed that his instrument could transmit words, and he is reported to have said that he had shown the world the road to a great discovery, but left it to others to follow it up.
+Reis believed that his instrument could transmit words, and he is reported to have said that he had shown the world the road to a great discovery, but left it to others to follow it up.· Italy

 Several other inventors later said that they had invented the telephone and Alexander Graham Bell had to go to a court of law to prove that he was indeed the inventor.
 He won his case.

 While many agree that Bell invented the telephone there is a divergence of opinion as to when and where.
 Was it Brantford, Canada on July 26, 1874 or Boston, USA, on March 10, 1876, or was it Brantford in the early days of August 1874- It is recognized that mere conception is not invention.
 The idea must have received practical expression in the sense that it was completed in fact, either physically or on paper, or was communicated to some other person.
 The telephone inventor, under oath, stated that the Gallows Frame telephone -- which is acknowledged to be the world's first telephone -- was invented in Brantford, Canada, although the instrument was fabricated in Boston.
 Bell produced notes and diagrams in court which he had used in explaining to his father his plan to transmit the human voice by electricity.
-His statement was further supported by his father's diary, which shows the date of that disclosure to have been July 26, 1874.
+His statement was further supported by his father's diary, which shows the date of that disclosure to have been July 26, 1874.Other comments made by Bell and his father on the subject include:

 Also, in his deposition before the United States Supreme Court, in referring to the August 10, 1876 call between Brantford and Paris Ontario, previously mentioned, Bell said: "Articulate speech was for the first time transmitted and received between places that were separated by miles of wire..."